-Worries can weigh you down.
+2 Worries can weigh you down.
 We are often anxious about all sorts of things, but somehow today's world seems a more worrying place to be than it was.
-There is war on our doorstep in Europe; there are major world powers whose leaders seem very unpredictable; the cost of living is rocketing; the National Health Service is struggling.
+There is war on our doorstep in Europe; there are major world powers whose leaders seem very unpredictable; elections world-wide are bringing changes which raise questions about the future, cyber attacks and artificial intelligence are confusing.
+Our daily lives have their own worries: health concerns; the cost of living; the problems in the N.H.S. and the Care system; the loss of family and friends; scam threats; keeping children safe growing up.
 It is quite difficult not to find something to worry about.
 But worrying is debilitating and it doesn't help to sort out the problems.
 Jesus once asked the question, "Who of you by worrying can add a single hour to his life?"
 (Matthew 6:27) Ask God to take the burden of your worries away, and to give you wisdom to know how to move forward.
 Why not pray now?
 Lord, lift the burden of all my worries and anxieties from me give me wisdom to discern those which I can do something about, and to deal with them. . . . let your peace flow over me and give me rest in you.
-"Jesus said, 'Come to me, all you who are weary and burdened, and I will give you rest'." (found in the Bible in Matthew's Gospel Chapter 11, verse 28) Stations 3 and 4 are round the corner of the church nearest to you
+"Jesus said, 'Come to me, all you who are weary and burdened, and I will give you rest'." (found in the Bible in Matthew's Gospel Chapter 11, verse 28) Station 3 is further along this side of the church

 3 There are so many conflicts and unrest around the world that sometimes we despair of ever seeing a peaceful world.
 The war in Ukraine is so close and the possible outcomes so frightening.
+We see so many children and whole families killed in the Middle East and such suffering in Sudan and Yemen.
 Conflicts often begin with individuals who can't live at peace with their neighbours, who can't forgive, and who won't say "sorry".
-In the Covid pandemic we rediscovered the value of community, of living harmoniously together, of helping each other where needed.
+Yet we need each other.
+In the Covid pandemic we rediscovered the value of community, of living harmoniously together, of helping each other where needed, and that was one of the good things in that difficult time.
 Are there people you can't forgive for things said or done long ago?
 Jesus taught us that as we forgive others, so God will also forgive us.
 Are there things in your own life you are ashamed of?
 Do you want to carry these things around, or do you want to let them go?
 One little word-sorry-this is between you and God.
 Jesus died on the cross for this-for you-to save you from your sins.
 A suggested prayer:

 God, I am sorry that I have done and said things which have hurt others, and things I am ashamed of.
 Thank you for the forgiveness you offer me through Jesus' death on the cross.
 Help me to be as gracious in my forgiveness of others as you are in your forgiveness of me.

-"In him (Jesus) we have redemption through his blood, the forgiveness of sins." (found in the Bible in Paul's Letter to the Ephesians, Chapter 1, verse 7)
+"In him (Jesus) we have redemption through his blood, the forgiveness of sins." (found in the Bible in Paul's Letter to the Ephesians, Chapter 1, verse 7) Station 4 is against the back wall of the church